Table of Contents

 Market Conditions

-Let’s say you have a $100,000 mortgage at 7% interest.
-Refinancing to a 5% rate could lower your monthly payment from $665 to $536.
-This shows how beneficial refinancing can be when rates are right.
+Imagine you owe $100,000 on a mortgage with 7% interest.
+If you refinance to a new 5% rate, your monthly payment drops from $665 to $536.
+That’s a simple example showing just how powerful refinancing can be when the right rate comes along.